 When planning to import goods, you will need to ensure that the airport or seaport of first arrival is approved to land your goods.
-You are also required to provide information to the Department of Agriculture and Water Resources and to the Department of Immigration and Border Protection about your goods.
+You are also required to provide information to the Department of Agriculture and Water Resources and to the Department of Home Affairs about your goods.

 Aircraft and vessels arriving in Australia are inspected and cleared at their first point of entry.
 When you are planning to import and unload goods in Australian territory, you will need to ensure that the landing place or port is determined to be a first point of entry for those goods or class of goods:

-You are required to provide information to the Department of Agriculture and Water Resources and the Department of Immigration and Border Protection about your goods.
+You are required to provide information to the Department of Agriculture and Water Resources and the Department of Home Affairs about your goods.

 Documentation and other information relating to the import process, your cargo and non-commodity ( for example packaging) concerns must be provided through approved systems and processes.

 - ocean bill of lading

 - master air waybill

 - cargo type; for example air freight, break bulk, FCL/X, LCL, ISO tank, hard frozen, dangerous goods

 - packing lists

 - treatment certificates for goods and/or packaging